 I wish Prisha would understand that life is by definition a dynamic process.
 In any truly alive relationship including with self, the relationship must also be dynamic.
 Thus integrity is always being renegotiated – and always thereby restored.
 Once there are too many aspects of a relationship that have become non-negotiable, your relationship calcifies and dies.
 You will then discover in your dance of relationship, once you dispel illusion: You are now dancing with the bones of a skeleton.”

 The Theory: Perfectionist (1) with a Peacemaker (9)

-The downward spiral of the relationship begins because of the opposite way the two types deal with conflict and stress.
-Perfectionist (1)s become more openly critical, frustrated, prickly and dissatisfied.
+The downward spiral of the relationship begins because of the opposite way the two types behave when fixated, with Perfectionist (1) expressing criticism and contempt and Peacemaker (9)s stonewalling and becoming stubbornly avoidant.
+With tightening defenses, Perfectionist (1)s become more openly critical, frustrated, prickly and dissatisfied.
 This can be directed at themselves, their partner, their other relationships and their environment.
 They become fixated on finding fault and determining who is to blame.
 They become increasingly rigid in their views and disconnected from their hearts.
+Isolationism can occur with no one meeting the harsh standards strictly set by the Perfectionist (1).
 Compassion is usually nowhere in the picture.